Question: Do I need to buy ALL book titles listed for my courses?

 Question: I am a KU alum and will be taking graduate courses in the near future.
 I know there is an alumni discount program in place, does that apply to textbooks?

 Answer: No, unfortunately textbooks are not a discountable item.
+Your discount is applicable on Apparel and Gifts.

-Question: Once I place an order online with the KU Bookstore, how soon will it be ready?
+Question: Question: Once I place an order online with the KU Bookstore, how soon will it be ready?

 Question: After placing my online order with the KU Bookstore I received an order confirmation, does that mean my credit card has been charged?